 - Make the pandowdy biscuits

-- 3. Whisk the flour, 3 tablespoons sugar, baking powder, and salt in a bowl.
+- 4. If mixing by hand, in a bowl, combine the flour, 3 tablespoons sugar, baking powder, and salt.
 Add the butter and toss until evenly coated.
 Using your fingertips or a pastry blender, cut in the butter until the mixture is the size of large peas.
-(Alternatively, you can put the dry ingredients in a food processor and pulse to combine.
-Add the butter and pulse until the butter is the size of large peas, then transfer to a bowl.)
+If mixing in a food processor, toss the flour, 3 tablespoons sugar, baking powder, and salt in a food processor and pulse to combine.
+Add the butter and pulse until the butter is the size of large peas.
+Transfer to a bowl.

-- 4. Stir in the candied ginger, then pour in the 2/3 cup buttermilk and stir just until the dry ingredients are moistened.
-The dough will be crumbly, with large pieces of butter still visible.
+- 5. Stir the candied ginger into the flour mixture.
+Then pour in the 2/3 cup buttermilk and stir just until the dry ingredients are moistened.
+The dough will be a little crumbly, with large pieces of butter still visible.

-- 5. Turn the dough out onto a lightly floured work surface and gently press the dough together, then press it into a 9-inch circle.
-Carefully transfer the dough so it’s atop the fruit.
+- 7. Carefully lift the parchment and dough and invert it so the dough is atop the fruit.
 Brush the dough with the remaining 1 tablespoon buttermilk and then sprinkle with the remaining 1 tablespoon sugar.

-- 6. Bake the pandowdy for 30 minutes, then turn the oven down to 350°F (175°C) and bake for an additional 20 minutes or until the pastry is golden and the juices are bubbly and thick.
-Let cool for 30 minutes before serving.
+- 8. Bake the pandowdy for 30 minutes, then turn the oven down to 350°F (175°C) and bake for an additional 20 minutes or until the pastry is golden and the juices are bubbly and thick.
+Let cool for at least 30 minutes before scooping and serving.
 The pandowdy will keep at room temperature for up to 3 days.
+Originally published September 14, 2009.